ShakirKhurshid/GEnetic-Algorithm/README.md

 8.Replaces the current population with the children to form the next generation.

 9.The algorithm stops when one of the stopping criteria is met.
-See Stopping Conditions for the Algorithm.

 refer  "https://www.mathworks.com/help/gads/how-the-genetic-algorithm-works.html "  for more details.